Practical Low Latency Proof of Work Consensus: Evaluation

 {\bf Censorship Attack.} In a censorship attack, malicious clients mine and broadcast empty transaction blocks and proposer blocks.
-Censorship attack does not threaten the security of \prism, but it reduces the system throughput because a portion of blocks are now ``useless'' since they do not contain any data.
-As Figure~\ref{fig:attack-censor} shows, during a censorship attack, the transaction throughput reduces proportionally to the percentage of adversarial users.
-Theoretically, censorship attack could also affect the confirmation latency, because it could take longer for a transaction block to be referred to if some proposer blocks are empty.
-However, since a proposer block is mined roughly every 10 seconds, the impact on latency is nominal.
-Our results shows that the confirmation latency stays stable as we increase the adversarial ratio from $0\%$ to $25\%$.
+Censorship attack does not threaten the security of \newprism, but it reduces the system throughput because a fraction of blocks are now ``useless'' since they do not contain any data.
+As Figure~\ref{fig:attack-censor} shows, during a censorship attack, the transaction throughput reduces proportionally to the percentage of adversarial users, i.e. the system capacity degrades gracefully.

-{\bf Balancing Attack.} In a balancing attack, attackers try to increase the confirmation latency of the system by waiting for the event when multiple proposer blocks appear on the same level, and then balancing the votes among them.
+{\bf Balancing Attack.} In a balancing attack, attackers try to increase the confirmation latency of the system by waiting for the event when multiple proposer blocks appear on the same level and balancing the votes among them.
 Normally, when multiple proposer blocks appear on one level, every client votes for the proposer block with the most votes, so the system quickly converges with the vast majority of voter chains voting for one proposer block.
-During a balancing attack, however, the attacker votes on the proposer blocks with second most votes to slow down such convergence, causing votes to be more evenly distributed among competing proposer blocks.
+During a balancing attack, however, the attacker votes on the proposer blocks with the second most votes to slow down such convergence, causing votes to be more evenly distributed among competing proposer blocks.
 In this case, clients need to wait for votes to grow deeper in order to confirm a proposer leader, resulting in longer confirmation latency.
 Figure~\ref{fig:attack-balancing} shows that the confirmation latency grows as the active adversarial fraction increases.
-But even when $25\%$ clients are malicious, the confirmation latency is still more than $10\times$ better than the longest chain protocol.
-Meanwhile, the throughput stays stable, because such attack only targets voter blocks.
+But even when $20\%$ clients are malicious, the confirmation latency is still more than $6\times$ better than the longest chain protocol.

-\section{conclusion}
+\section{Conclusion}